barralf/deeplearning-coursera/README.md

+# DeepLearning.ai Courses Notes

-You'll find on this repository my personal notes and summaries of the Deep Learning Specialization of deeplearning.ai at Coursera.
+You'll find on this repository my personal notes and summaries of the awesome Deep Learning Specialization of deeplearning.ai at Coursera.

-The course is composed of following 5 courses:
+This crazy course is composed of following 5 cool parts:
 1. Neural Networks and Deep Learning.
 2. Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization.
 3. Structuring Machine Learning Projects.